PROLOGUE: A BELATED MISSION STATEMENT

 Their first run in Sin City began in 1967 with a three-month stint in the Folies Bergère show at the Tropicana.
 For the next decade they would work internationally, including three years at the Stardust Lido in Paris from 1970 till 1973, and again from 1978 to 1981.
 But once they came back to Vegas with their ground-breaking headline show, “Beyond Belief” at the Frontier, they would forever be identified with Vegas, culminating in their record-shattering run at the Mirage from 1989 until 2003.

-They had met on board a cruise ship, on which they both began working as stewards.
-Siegfried was given the opportunity to perform magic, and one night he solicited the help of another steward to assist him on stage.
-That was Roy—who, it turned out, had smuggled his pet cheetah on board.
-Eventually, that cat would be made to appear in the show, and while it initially got them both fired, it also ignited the basis for an unprecedented collaborative career.
+They had met on board a cruise ship, on which Roy was working as a steward, and Siegfried was working as a bartender, and was given the opportunity to perform magic, and one night he solicited the help of another steward to assist him on stage.
+That was Roy—who, it turned out, had a pet cheetah at home.
+With Roy making a pitch to bring the big cat into the show, during a return to port, Roy retrieved the cheetah and snuck it on board, rendering its presence a secret and its eventual magical appearance a complete shock to all present.
+While that surprise also got them both fired, it also ignited the basis for an unprecedented collaborative career.

-As they developed the act on cruise ships and then in night clubs, at first there was a clear division of labor between the two budding performers—Siegfried did magic, Roy handled the wild animals.
+As they went on to develop the act in night clubs, at first there was a clear division of labor between the two budding performers—Siegfried did magic, Roy handled the wild animals.
 But as time passed, those distinctions gradually ebbed and blurred.
 Also, while early on-stage circus-like interactions with the apparently snarling and clawing felines emphasized their danger, eventually Roy’s almost spiritual notion of a “peaceable kingdom” relationship with the animals increasingly permeated and characterized their presence.
 Siegfried & Roy were known to live in an idyllic estate, shared with dozens of jungle felines, featuring their white tigers.
 Eventually, perhaps inevitably, numerous imitators would perform on Vegas stages, stuffing white tigers into illusion boxes, for better or worse.

 What initially inspired me to write this piece was that I became aware of a video of the early cruise ship act, featuring Siegfried’s original dove act, then added to with the assisting presence of Roy, and finally the appearance of his pet cheetah.
 Although I have previously seen clips, I had never seen the entirety, and it’s fascinating to watch.
 Siegfried’s bird work is really excellent—surprising and magical—and one can only try to imagine how shocked that cruise ship audience must have been when, out in the middle of the high seas, a full-grown cheetah suddenly appeared on stage.
 What a moment!